Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 The pseudorandom output of VRFs means that even if a user indirectly observes that a search key exists in the prefix tree, they can't immediately learn which user the search key identifies.
-Also, the inability of users to execute the VRF themselves prevents offline "password cracking" approaches, where an attacker tries all possibilities in a low entropy space (like the set of phone numbers) to find the input that produces a given search key.
+The inability of users to execute the VRF themselves also prevents offline "password cracking" approaches, where an attacker tries all possibilities in a low entropy space (like the set of phone numbers) to find the input that produces a given search key.

 # Ciphersuites